Last updated 03 May, 2023.

 - The Customer value does not change.
 If the customer or company is labeled as Customer, the value does not change to Opportunity, even if a new deal is opened for the same customer.
 On the other hand, even if the customer relationship ends, the change must be done manually.

-How can the Lifecycle stage be updated backward?
+How can the lifecycle stage be updated backward in HubSpot CRM?

 - manually, or